d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/index.md

 as a default model for diverse vision tasks, including image recognition, object detection, semantic segmentation, and superresolution :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021,liu2021swin`.
-Transformers are also showing up as competitive methods in research papers on graph neural networks, electronic health records, and drug discovery.
+Transformers also showed up as competitive methods for speech recognition :cite:`gulati2020conformer`, reinforcement learning :cite:`chen2021decision`, and graph neural networks :cite:`dwivedi2020generalization`.

 The core idea behind the transformer model is the *attention mechanism*, an innovation that was originally envisioned as an enhancement